 You’ll get a very eye-catching movement when the Mr Twister is pulled through the water, helping fish of all sizes take notice of your soft plastic.

-- Available in a variety of sizes and colors; though 3 inch and 4 inch are best
+- Available in a variety of sizes and colors; though 3-inch and 4 inches are best

 - Very active soft plastic movement when pulled through the open water